RobotecAI/rai/docs/developer_guide.md

 # Developer Guide

-RAI is a problem-agnostic framework designed to provide a general solution for various tasks.
-It is easily extendable, allowing developers to adapt and integrate new functionalities and tools to meet specific needs.
+RAI is a flexible AI agent framework designed to handle tasks in generalized manner.
+It is easily extendable, allowing developers to adapt and integrate new functionalities and tools to meet their needs.

 ## Try out RAI